shanemadden/shanemadden.github.io/content/stackexchange-puppet-cleanup.md

 That's a lot of change to implement all at once, and presents a problem: **how the hell to pull that off without breaking existing clients?**

 Our Puppet config repo lives in GitLab, with TeamCity (the same CI platform used for our software deployment) watching the master branch and triggering a "build" when changes are detected.
-There's nothing to compile, but having a build process is still useful: it validates the syntax of the Puppet manifest files and Hiera data, and assuming that had no problems, deploys the new version to the masters, then sends a message to our chatroom so we know it is done.
+There's nothing to compile, but having a build process is still useful: it validates the syntax of the Puppet manifest files and Hiera data, and assuming that had no problems, deploys the new version to the masters, then sends a message to our chat room so we know it's done.

 Starting this process, there were 2 masters - one in New York, and one in our DR site in Oregon (with the two being identical aside from the NY one being the certificate authority).